MinaProtocol/mina/README-dev.md

 - `libp2p_helper`: build the libp2p helper
 - `reformat`: automatically use `ocamlformat` to reformat the source files (use it if the hook fails during a commit)

-We use the [dune](https://github.com/ocaml/dune/) buildsystem for our OCaml code.

 ## Steps for adding a new OCaml dependency